coderedcorp/coderedcms/docs/getting_started/tutorial05.rst

 * **Body** - Content for our article or blog

 Let's write a short blog about a fictitious vaccine that CRX-Pharma created.
-Once we fill in the information we want to add above, we can select what we want to add to the body of the blog post.
-We will choose a **Text** block.
-We added `this image <https://pixabay.com/illustrations/pill-capsule-medicine-medical-1884775/>`_ in our text block with the Image tool in the text editor.
+We added `this as our cover image <https://pixabay.com/illustrations/pill-capsule-medicine-medical-1884775/>`_ , then filled out the the rest of the fields for our page.

-This is what our editor looks like:
+What our editor looks like:

 .. figure:: images/tut05/blog_editor.jpeg
     :alt: The edit screen for our first blog post.

     The edit screen for our first blog post.

 Now publish it and see what it looks like!
-This is what our blog post looks like:

 .. figure:: images/tut05/blog_preview.jpeg
     :alt: Our first published blog post.